 For three nights during that time, they stayed at the castle of Lady Honara O’Brien.

 On their first night there, around 1 a.m., Lady Fanshawe was awakened by a voice at the window of her room.
-She got up and drew the curtain open, only to discover a woman leaning into the casement of the window from outside.
+She opened the curtain, only to discover a woman leaning into the window’s casement from outside.

 The figure was wearing white.
 She had red hair and a “ghastly complexion.”
 The woman called out loudly in a strange tone, “Ahone, Ahone, Ahone“, followed by a sigh “more like wind than breath,” and then she vanished “more like a thick cloud than substance.”